GongXudong/fly-craft/README.md

 ### 6. Continual Learning

-You can refer to the methods for modifying task difficulty described in the Curriculum Learning section to create different MDPs, thereby facilitating research in Continual Learning.
+Users can refer to the methods for modifying task difficulty described in the Curriculum Learning section to create different MDPs, thereby facilitating research in Continual Learning.

 ### 7. Applications of Fixed-Wing UAVs